eleev/swift-design-patterns/Common Design Patterns/Behavioral/Iterator/Iterator.md

     }
 }
 ```
 When you use a standard collection we don't always need to create a custom type for `IteratorProtocol`.
-The thing is that array already conforms to `MutableCollection` protocol. `MutableCollection` is a deriveative of `Collection` and `Collection` is a derivative of `Sequence` protocol.
+The thing is that array already conforms to `MutableCollection` protocol. `MutableCollection` is a derivative of `Collection` and `Collection` is a derivative of `Sequence` protocol.
 That means we already have conformance to `Sequence` protocol for our arrays, and we can make a method call for `makeIterator` method and get the "default" iterator which can then be used to get the next element in a sequence.
-Then we simply wrapped the iteration logic into `AnyIterator` of type `Book` and returned it. `AnyIterator` is syply a type-erased iterator for current sequence.
+Then we simply wrapped the iteration logic into `AnyIterator` of type `Book` and returned it. `AnyIterator` is simply a type-erased iterator for current sequence.

 Please note that it may not always be the case: we may have a [Linked List](https://github.com/jVirus/swift-algorithms-data-structs/blob/master/Data%20Structures.playground/Pages/Linked%20List.xcplaygroundpage/Contents.swift), or we may want to add iteration logic to our [Binary Search Tree](https://github.com/jVirus/swift-algorithms-data-structs/blob/master/Data%20Structures.playground/Pages/BinarySearchTree.xcplaygroundpage/Contents.swift) data structures.

 ## Conclusion
+When you have a type that needs to be accessed and processed in a loop, use `Iterator` pattern.
+It hides the type's underlying representation and creates logic for accessing and traversing elements.
+The implementation in Swift is pretty straightforward, all you need to understand is how to use a couple of building blocks such as `IteratorProtocol` and `Sequence` type.
+For more advanced usages take a look at `Collection` protocol that also adds index subscripting capability.